xuankimtran/docs-1/pages/katalon-studio/docs/git-integration.md

   * As daily work can be committed to the remote Git server, every team member working on a project has a full-fledged copy on his/her machine, including the project's complete change history.
 * If any backup breaks down: restore it using any team member's local repository or Git repository.

-By using Git, a repository can be shared with multiple members in a team to help to improve the team's collaboration and productivity.
+Using Git, a repository can be shared with multiple team members to help improve the team's collaboration and productivity.

 ## Katalon Studio integration with Git